jsogarro/codestars/week_1/problemSet2.md

 ## Coding Exercises

 1) Create a method that returns the number of words that are in a string.
+For this question we are only interested in the seeing the syntax of how this method would appear if it were a part of a class.
+For this and the following quesiton (Question 2) include the answer in a separate markdown file in your Git repository that you will be using to submit this week's homework.
+You can read more about markdown here: [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
+Please include this file in the root of the directory you will be using to submit your homework.

 2) Create a method that takes a string as its input and returns the number of vowels that appear in the string.
+For this question we are only interested in the seeing the syntax of how this method would appear if it were a part of a class.
+For this and the previous quesiton (Question 1) include the answer in a separate markdown file in your Git repository that you will be using to submit this week's homework.
+You can read more about markdown here: [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
+Please include this file in the root of the directory you will be using to submit your homework.

 3) Create a Shape class that has a height and width property.
 Include a class method that will calculate the area of the shape, where area is defined as the shape's height multiplied by its width.
+For this question you should submit an Xcode project that includes a .m nad h. file that correctly implements your class.

 **Hint: For questions 1 and 2 you may want to search through the Apple docs to find a method on the NSString class that converts a string into an NSArray**